-The average amount of time spent per visit is similar for both remote online and other in-person visits (63 minutes and 52 minutes per visit, respectively).
-The average time spent during in-person online visits is 29 minutes - likely reflecting in part the time limits imposed on single workstation sessions in public libraries.
+The average amount of time spent per visit is similar for both remote online and other inperson visits (63 minutes and 52 minutes per visit, respectively).
+The average time spent during in-person online visits is 29 minutes - likely reflecting in part the time limits imposed on single workstation sessions in some public libraries.

-Further review of the distribution of time spent during each type of visit shows that 27 percent of remote online visits last more than an hour, compared with 16 percent of other in-person visits and, as might be for expected the reason mentioned, 4 percent of in-person remote visits.
-In considering visits lasting less than 20 minutes (typically considered а major psychological "distance" accessing a wide variety of services, including library services), just under half of the in-person online and other in-person visits were for less than 20 minutes compared with just over a third of the remote online visits.
-Table 45
+Further review of the distribution of time spent during each type of visit shows that 27 percent of remote online visits last more than an hour, compared with 16 percent of other in-person visits and, as might be expected for the reason just mentioned, 4 percent of in-person remote visits.
+In considering visits lasting less than 20 minutes (typically considered a major psychological "distance" in accessing a wide variety of services, including library services), just under half of the in-person online and 39 percent of other in-person visits were for less than 20 minutes compared with 37 percent of the remote online visits.
+(Table 45)